IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 This section will guide you through the process of configuring and handling remote Sorting.
 The same steps apply for GroupBy as the only applied data operation for GroupBy is to sort the data.

 Steps:

 1. Client-side configuration
 2. Server-side configuration and proccessing of the request.

 ### Client-side configuration

-The following table lists options that affect the remote sorting and that should be set when you're manually handling the response from your backend.
+The following table lists options that affect the remote Sorting and that should be set when you're manually handling the response from your backend.

 Options| Description | Required |
 -------|-------------|---------|
-[dataSource](%%jQueryApiUrl%%/ui.igGrid#options:dataSource)| Can be any valid data source accepted by $.ig.DataSource, or an instance of an $.ig.DataSource itself. | Yes.
+[dataSource](%%jQueryApiUrl%%/ui.igGrid#options:dataSource)| Can be any valid data source accepted by `$.ig.DataSource`, or an instance of an `$.ig.DataSource` itself. | Yes.
 Should be set to the url for the backend that will handle the remote requests.
-[type](%%jQueryApiUrl%%/ui.iggridsorting#options:type) | Sets the type of sorting. | Yes.
-Should be set to "remote" to enable remote sorting.
+[type](%%jQueryApiUrl%%/ui.iggridsorting#options:type) | Sets the type of Sorting. | Yes.
+Should be set to "remote" to enable remote Sorting.
 [sortUrlKey](%%jQueryApiUrl%%/ui.iggridsorting#options:sortUrlKey)| URL param name which specifies how sorting expressions will be encoded in the URL.
 Uses OData conventions. ex: ?sort(col1)=asc.| No. Uses OData conventions by default.
-[sortUrlKeyAscValue](%%jQueryApiUrl%%/ui.iggridsorting#options:sortUrlKeyAscValue) | URL param value for ascending type of sorting.
+[sortUrlKeyAscValue](%%jQueryApiUrl%%/ui.iggridsorting#options:sortUrlKeyAscValue) | URL param value for ascending type of Sorting.
 Uses OData conventions.
 Example: ?sort(col1)=asc.| No.
-[sortUrlKeyDescValue](%%jQueryApiUrl%%/ui.iggridsorting#options:sortUrlKeyDescValue)| URL param value for descending type of sorting.
+[sortUrlKeyDescValue](%%jQueryApiUrl%%/ui.iggridsorting#options:sortUrlKeyDescValue)| URL param value for descending type of Sorting.
 Uses OData conventions.
 Example: ?sort(col1)=desc.| No.

 Example configuration: